-Indicator Target/Policy Outcome Relevant Objectives Performance Total provision of Gypsy/Traveller pitches/plots Meet locally set pitch and plot targets (according to the recent Gypsy, Traveller and Travelling Showperson Accommodation needs Assessment agreed by the Council) 13 There are currently 50 Traveller pitches, 6 Travelling Showpersons plots and 3 Transit pitches in Blackpool.
-The Council has met the locally set pitch and plot targets as set out in the 2016 GTAA Update.
-Net additional traveller pitches completed 13 There were two new pitches completed in 2021/22 (application ref 20/0038).
-This application was allowed at appeal.
-Number of planning applications for new sites that were refused, due to not meeting the policy criteria Make adequate site provision of traveller sites that are sustainable economically, socially and environmentally 13 In 2021/22 one application was received which was refused due to not meeting the sustainability requirements of policy CS16.
-This application was later allowed at appeal (20/0038)
+Indicator Total provision of Gypsy/Traveller pitches/plots Target/Policy Outcome Meet locally set pitch and plot targets (according to the recent Gypsy, Traveller and Travelling Showperson Accommodation needs Assessment agreed by the Council) Relevant Objectives 13 Performance There are currently 50 Traveller pitches, 6 Travelling Showpersons plots and 3 Transit pitches in Blackpool.
+The Council has met the locally set pitch and plot targets as set out in the 2019 Gypsy, Traveller & Travelling Showpeople Topic Paper Net additional traveller pitches completed 13 There were no new pitches completed in 2022/23.
+Number of planning applications for new sites that were refused, due to not meeting the policy criteria Make adequate site provision of traveller sites that are sustainable economically, socially and environmentally 13 In 2022/23 there were no applications received for new traveller sites.

-Indicator Target/Policy Relevant Objectives Performance

-Outcome ·····

-Number of Meet identified 13 There are no unauthorised showpersons encampments or developments

-unauthorised need and provide in Blackpool.
-No enforcement actions were carried out in relation to

-encampments or adequate traveller traveller sites in 2021/22.
+Indicator Target/Policy Outcome Relevant Objectives Performance Number of unauthorised encampments or developments and enforcement actions carried out in relation to traveller sites Meet identified need and provide adequate traveller sites that are sustainable, economically, socially and environmentally 13 There are no unauthorised showpersons encampments or developments in Blackpool.
+No enforcement actions were carried out in relation to traveller sites in 2022/23.

-developments and sites that are

-enforcement actions sustainable,

-carried out in economically,

-relation to traveller socially and

-sites environmentally